 Passive and active e-Commerce customer service

-Online shoppers interact with customer service in two ways :-
+Online shoppers interact with customer service in 2 different ways :-

 - passive customer service from the store website.